aryanchauhan21/Music-Finder/README.md

 # Music-Finder
-### Music finder is an Android app that hat connects to the iTunes connect API to retrieve songs for an Artist.
+### Music finder is an Android app that connects to the iTunes connect API to retrieve songs for an Artist.
 ### The iTunes API to connect to is https://itunes.apple.com/search?term=#searchTerm

 ### The App has following features/code_attributes :